howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 - **Prisma Migrate** (experimental): A declarative data modeling & migration system.
 - **Prisma Studio** (experimental): A GUI to view and edit data in your database.

-In this tutorial, you will be setting everything up from scratch and taking full advantage of these three features.
+In this tutorial, you will be setting everything up from scratch and taking full advantage of these three tools.
 We want to get you building stuff right away, so explanations of Prisma concepts will be kept light but we have included links to [Prisma docs](https://www.prisma.io/docs/) in case you want to dive deeper on any particular concept.

 ### Why Prisma?

-You've now understood the basic mechanics of how GraphQL servers work under the hood and the beauty of GraphQL itself -- it actually only follows a few very simple rules.
+You've now understood the basic mechanics of how GraphQL servers work under the hood and the beauty of GraphQL itself – it actually only follows a few very simple rules.
 The statically typed schema and the GraphQL engine that resolves the queries inside the server take away major pain points commonly dealt with in API development.

 Well, in real-world applications you're likely to encounter many scenarios where implementing the resolvers can become extremely complex.
 Especially because GraphQL queries can be nested multiple levels deep, the implementation often becomes tricky and can easily lead to performance problems.